yulonglim/tp/docs/UserGuide.md

 ## How to use this guide?

-As this user guide is created for users with varying levels of experience using our app, it is divided in different sections, so feel free to navigate to the portion of interest using our handy Table of Contents provided below.
+As this user guide is created for users with varying levels of experience using our app, it is divided in different sections, so feel free to navigate to the portion of interest using our handy Table of Contents provided above.
 If you are a new user who is using TeachBook for the first time, you can follow the [Quick Start](#quick-start) on how to get TeachBook running on your system for the first time.
 If you are a user who faced some issues with TeachBook, you can go to the [FAQs](#faqs) section to see if your issues have already been addressed.
 If not, feel free to reach out to us,